Flotomate/product_docs/source/request-management/request-management-technician/request-list-view.rst

 To open Request List View:

-1. Log in to Flotomate through the Technician Portal.
+1. Log in to Motadata through the Technician Portal.

 2. Click on **Request** (A Navigation Tab) to open the Request List View, or you can hover your mouse over **Request**; you get a popup